This page aims to provide one single point of access for adults with autism and their families to find out:

 Derby, DE1 2SX

-A Community Care Assessment is carried out by adult social care who can be contacted on 01332 640777.
-Explain that you have a diagnosis and that you are asking for the automatic community care assessment.
+A Care Act Assessment is carried out by adult social care who can be contacted on 01332 640777.
+Explain that you have a diagnosis and that you are asking for the automatic care act assessment.
 The Autism Act 2009 requires local authorities to provide this.

 The assessor will then carry out the assessment to be able to agree what your needs are, what outcomes you are aiming to achieve and will work with you to plan how best to achieve them.
 More detail on assessment can be found on the Assessment for adult social care page.